Home » Health Anxiety Treatment in Ireland | My Therapist

 • Sweating

-This list is not exhaustive, and the physical symptoms are real, but they come from experiencing high anxiety levels, and you can read more about that here.
+This list is not exhaustive, and the physical symptoms are real, but they come from experiencing high anxiety levels, and you can read a more thorough list of anxiety symptoms here.

 • Convinced they have missed something after being given the all-clear, as you still have the original symptoms, and maybe more, that you went to the doctor about in the first place.